-- 7.3.3.1 The PDMS and immediate cleanup have been compared by terminating the time span at the end of cleanup.
+- 7.3.3.
+The PDMS and immediate cleanup have been compared by terminating the time span at the end of cleanup.
 The fact is that for both options, final decommissioning activities will have to follow, proceeded by (possibly) a safe store period.
 In order to move the comparison towards equitability, the immediate cleanup option should have been followed by a 20 year safe store period in the PEIS.
-Based on actual release data compiled by GPU for the years 1983 to 1986, the offsite dose rates (from liquid and gaseous releases, and airborne particulates and iodines), have remained fairly stady independent of the amount of fuel in the plant.
-The mechanism of release appears to be desorption from the basement walls where the contaminants have been absorbed, their resuspension and subsequent release.
-As such, contamination absorbed in the walls appears to be the predominant determinant for the offsite releases.
+Based on actual release data compiled by GPU for the years 1983 to 1986, the offsite dose rates (from liquid and gaseous releases, and airborne particulates and iodines), have remained fairly steady independent of the amount of fuel in the plant.
+The mechanism of release appears to be desorption from the basement walls where the contaminants have been absorbed, their releases.
 This observation, if true, has three implications: - 7.3.3.2 1.
 Leaving less than 1% fuel in the plant will not affect offsite doses appreciably; - A 20-year offsite dose component should have been included in the immediate cleanup option.
 For example, summary Table 5.1 (items 6-9) will be changed and read considerably different;